thesandboxgame/sandbox-smart-contracts/docs/topics/asset/giveaway/single.md

 ## Introduction

-Asset Single Giveaway Smart Contract is for distributing earned [assets](https://to the users.
+Asset Single Giveaway permits to distribute [asset](https://sandboxgame.gitbook.io/the-sandbox/assets/what-are-assets) rewards to users.
 Users can [earn the assets](https://sandboxgame.gitbook.io/the-sandbox/other/earning-sand-and-nfts#earning-assets) in many ways like discord hunt, unicly contest and so on.
 And they can claim the assets from this contract with require params.
+You can find more information below.

 ## Process